Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Related Works

-In the past few years, the computational/optimization issues of MAML and its variants have been studied.
-In the convex online learning scheme, provable guarantees of a generalized framework of gradient-based MAML is provided in \citet{balcan2019provable}.
-When $\L_i$ is convex, the global convergence of MAML is established for meta-supervised learning and meta-reinforcement learning in \citet{wang2020global}.
+\paragraph{Optimization theory of MAML} In recent years, researchers have focused on addressing the computational and optimization challenges of MAML and its variants.
+For instance, \citet{balcan2019provable} provided provable guarantees of a generalized framework of gradient-based MAML in the convex online learning scheme.
+When the loss function $\L_i$ is convex, global convergence of MAML has been established for meta-supervised learning and meta-reinforcement learning in \citet{wang2020global}.
 When $\L_i$ is nonconvex, the convergence to stationary points of MAML and its first-order and Hessian-free variants is proved in \citet{fallah2020convergence}.
-The BSGD algorithm \citep{hu2020biased} is shown to have theoretical and practical advantages compared to the result in \citep{fallah2020convergence} at the cost of stronger asssumptions.
-However, these results are still not satisfactory for MAML as discussed before. \cite{rajeswaran2019meta} propose the implicit MAML algorithm (iMAML) for solving the formulated bilevel optimization problem.
-The convergence to stationary points of iMAML in the nonconvex setting is also provided.
-However, their theory requires processing all tasks at each iteration.
-The Hessian-free alternatives of MAML are also proposed to improve the computational efficiency \citep{finn2017model, nichol2018first, Zhou2019EfficientML,Song2020ESMAMLSH, fallah2020convergence}.
-Although we do not incorporate the Hessian-free updates into the proposed algorithms, it can be done by the techniques in \citet{fallah2020convergence}.
+While the BSGD algorithm proposed in \citet{hu2020biased} has been shown to have theoretical and practical advantages over the results in \citep{fallah2020convergence}, it relies on stronger assumptions.
+As previously noted, these results are still not entirely satisfactory for MAML.
+Finally, the convergence of iMAML to stationary points in the nonconvex setting has been demonstrated, but the theory requires processing all $n$ tasks at each iteration.
+Besides, SCGD~\citep{wang2017stochastic} and NASA~\citep{Ghadimi2020AST} can also be used to optimize the MAML objective since problem~(Eq. \eqref{eq:maml}) can be viewed as an instance of stochastic two-level compositional problems in the form of $\E_{\xi}[f_{\xi}(\E_{\xi'}[\mathbf g(\w; \xi')]; \xi)]$, where $\xi' = (\z'_1,\ldots, \z'_N)\sim\mathbf D_1\times\ldots\times \mathbf D_n$, $\xi = (\z_1,\ldots, \z_n)\sim\mathbf D_1\times\ldots\times \mathbf D_n$, $\mathbf g(\w; \xi') = [\w - \alpha \nabla \ell_1(\w; \z'_1); \cdots; \w-\alpha\nabla \ell_n(\w; \z'_n)]\in\R^{nd}$, and $f_{\xi}(\mathbf g) = \frac{1}{n}\sum_{i=1}^n \ell_i([\mathbf g]_i, \z_i)$.
+However, a limitation of using SCGD or NASA to solve MAML is that they require passing through all $n$ tasks at each iteration~\citep{wang2017stochastic,Ghadimi2020AST}.
+Additionally, these works assume that both $\nabla f$ and $\nabla \bg$ are bounded.